tied/aws-must/README.md

 #### Use Demo to Bootstrap Own Configuration

-To extract your own copy of demo case `i` configuration, run rake task `demo:bootstrap-i` with command line arguments defining template directory and configuration directory.
+To create a copy templates and YAML configuration for demo case `i`, run rake task `demo:bootstrap-i` and pass command line arguments defining template directory and configuration directory.
 For example, to copy demo case `3` templates to directory `tmp/tmpl` and configurations to `tmp/conf`, run

     rake demo:bootstrap-3[tmp/tmpl,tmp/conf]